cardillan/mindcode/doc/syntax/SYNTAX-0-BASICS.markdown

 ### Strict syntax

 * **No code in global scope.** Only declarations are allowed in the global scope.
 All code must be enclosed either in a [code block](SYNTAX-3-STATEMENTS.markdown#code-blocks) (i.e., between the `begin` and `end` keywords), in an [infinite loop](SYNTAX-3-STATEMENTS.markdown#infinite-loops), or in a function.
-* **Explicit variable declarations.** All variables must be declared before being used, even variables representing linked blocks.
+* **Explicit variable declarations.** All variables must be declared before being used, even variables representing linked blocks (the only exception is using a linked block name in the `allocate stack` or `allocate heap` declarations).
 The variables are valid in the code block in which they were declared.

 > [!TIP]
 > At this moment, several code blocks can exist in the global scope.
 They are compiled in the order in which they're encountered in the program.
 In future versions of Mindcode, however, multiple top-level code blocks might be disallowed.